cosmos/interchain-security/CONTRIBUTING.md

 - `main` must never fail `make test`
 - Create a branch or fork the repo to start work
 - Once development is completed, or during development as a draft, you may open a pull request.
 The pull request description should follow the [default template](./.github/PULL_REQUEST_TEMPLATE.md).
 Note that a PR can be of one or multiple types, including `Feature`, `Fix`, `Refactor`, `Testing`, and `Docs`.
 Please try to minimize the number of categories that you could classify a single PR as.
 - It's notable that your PR may have versioning implications.
-See [Branching Model and Release](#branching-model-and-release) for more information
+See [Semantic Versioning](#semantic-versioning) for more information
-- Code is squash merged through the PR approval process.
+- Code is squash merged through the PR approval process

-## Branching Model and Release
+## Semantic Versioning

-ICS adheres to the [trunk based development branching model](https://trunkbaseddevelopment.com/) and a variation of [semantic versioning](https://semver.org/).
+ICS uses a variation of [semantic versioning](https://semver.org/).

+Note that state breaking changes are a subset of consensus breaking changes.
+Therefore we'll only refer to the latter when talking about versioning.

 ICS is a distributed, IBC based protocol in which multiple blockchains could be affected by a version bump.
-Therefore incrementing a MAJOR version number indicates that the PR is a breaking change to the way that the provider and consumer(s) communicate with one another over IBC.
-That is, if a feature is consensus breaking to both the provider and consumer(s), then it requires a MAJOR version bump.
+Therefore incrementing a MAJOR version number indicates that the PR updates, or is a breaking change to the way that the provider and consumer(s) communicate with one another over IBC.
+If a PR is consensus breaking to both the provider and consumer(s), then it requires a MAJOR version bump.

-Incrementing a MINOR version number indicates that a PR is only consensus breaking to the provider, or only to the consumers.
-Be careful in this scenario, as state-transition changes to the provider can often lead to differences in how validator set changes are relayed to the consumers.
+Incrementing a MINOR version number indicates that a PR is only consensus breaking to the provider, or only to the consumers, where IBC communication remains unchanged.

 Incrementing a PATCH version number indicates that a PR is not consensus breaking to the provider or consumers.
+This could include node API changes, liveness bug fixes, or other miscellaneous and often rare changes.

 Pure documentation, testing, and refactoring PRs do not require a version bump.